joysoi/StockHawkFinal/README.md

 #### About Project

-* Stock Hawk is the fourth project in Udacity's Android Developer Nanodegree.
 * The App Displays Current Stock Prices & Price Changes.
 * The App Uses Yahoo Stock API for the Data.
 * You can Add New Stocks by Stock Names.